 Should You Apply for Disability Benefits?

 If you have sought treatment for depression and you continue to experience suicidal thoughts, you should consider applying for disability benefits.
-If your thoughts of suicide are so great as to pose a barrier for employment, the social security disability program may be the right fit for you.
-This program provides not only a monthly monetary benefit, but may also provide much-needed health insurance.
+If your thoughts of suicide are so great as to pose a barrier to employment, the social security disability program may be the right fit for you.
+This program provides not only a monthly monetary benefit but may also provide much-needed health insurance.

 In evaluating the severity of your condition, SSA will first consider whether your depression meets or equals one of their listed conditions that is known to be automatically disabling.
 In terms of depression, this condition is evaluated under Listing 12.04.
 SSA will review your medical records to determine if the diagnosis, symptoms and treatment recommendations fall under the listed requirements.
 If you are not found to meet or equal the listing for depression, SSA will then consider your functional capacity.
 Meaning, the most you can do in spite of your limitations.
 Once that determination is made, SSA will review the job requirements for both your past work and also the job requirements for other work in the national economy.
 If your limitations preclude you from performing past work or other work you will then be found disabled.

 Suffering from depression with thoughts of suicide can be a lonely situation.
-If you find yourself in this position where you are unable to work, call an experienced disability attorney for help answering the question of, “Should you apply for disability benefits?”.
+If you find yourself in this position where you are unable to work, call an experienced disability attorney for help answering the question, “Should you apply for disability benefits?”.